KabukiStarship/Script2/script_specification_rfc.md

 SIN -1
 UIN 1
 ```

 ## 2.3 Boolean

-Booleans in Script are transceived as a SVI type where the deasserted value shall be stored as the number zero and labeled false, and asserted values shall be represented as the number one labeled true or a non-zero SVI value.
+Booleans in Script are stored as 32-bit types where the deasserted value shall be stored as the number zero and labeled false, and asserted values shall be represented as the number one labeled true or a non-zero SVI value.

 ### Boolean Examples